cryptax/androidre/README.md

 Use `docker-compose`:

-- Start both containers: `docker-compose up -d`.
+- Start Android RE tools container: `docker-compose up -d android-retools`
 - Start Android emulator container: `docker-compose up -d android-emulators`
-- Start Android RE tools container: `docker-compose up -d android-retools`
 - Stop both containers: `docker-compose stop`
 - To stop only one container, same as starting it: add its name at the end of the command.